 Yes No

 Examples of pre-enrollment counseling

 Enrollment data

-Examples of revised counseling materials or activities in response to disproportionate
+Examples of revised counseling materials or activities in response to

-enrollments
+disproportionate enrollments

-SERVICES FOR STUDENTS WITH DISABILITIES
+5. SERVICES FOR STUDENTS WITH DISABILITIES

 No qualified person with a disability may be excluded from, denied benefits of, or subjected to discrimination in any course, program, or activity.
 A recipient may not restrict access for students with disabilities to institutions, programs, services and activities because of architectural barriers, equipment barriers, the need for related aids and services, or the need for auxiliary aids.
 Section 504 and ADA Title II are based upon the premise that students with disabilities will be integrated with their nondisabled peers as much as possible.
 Historically, the assumption was made that person with disabilities would not be able to function and the able-bodied should not put them in a position where they might be "uncomfortable".
 However, research shows that gains made by persons with disabilities in the educational setting are enhanced when they are integrated with the appropriate aids and services.
-The Section 504 requirements for services for elementary and secondary students with disabilities.
+The Section 504 requirements for services for elementary and secondary students with disabilities are different from the requirements for services for postsecondary students with disabilities.